Max ROI with GPS Tracking for Trucks

 Plug-and-play works when speed matters more than control

+OBD-style or plug-and-play devices have a place.
+They’re fast to install and useful when you need quick deployment across lighter vehicles.
 They also have obvious limits.
-They're easier to remove, easier to swap, and easier for a frustrated employee to “accidentally” disconnect.
-If your business depends on disciplined reporting and stable data, that's a problem.
+They’re easier to remove, easier to swap, and easier for a frustrated employee to “accidentally” disconnect.
+If your business depends on disciplined reporting and stable data, that’s a problem.

 Use plug-and-play when your environment is lower risk, your vehicles are standardized, and your management priority is deployment speed.